-9.4 Presentation Order
+8.4 Presentation Order

-Shall be randomly selected and shall be provided to the teams no later than the time of on-site registration.
+Shall be randomly selected and shall be provided to the teams by the host school no later than the time of on-site registration.
 The presentations, including the question-and-answer period, shall be open to the public for viewing.

-9.5 Equipment
+8.5 Equipment